-Marshals are expected to sign in with the marshal captain 45 minutes prior to the start of a race.
+Marshals are expected to sign in with the marshal captain one hour prior to the start of a race.
 If you are not in the marshal sign-in line 15 minutes before the start, depending on how many marshals and volunteers show up, you may be considered a no-show.
 All walk-on members who show up to volunteer for credit are accepted only if they have recived the prior approval of the Marshal Director.

 Marshals (and/or their substitutes) should print, sign and bring the to hand in at check-in.